Vectors and Coordinate Systems

 1. Use the Spacecraft.SetOrientation(CoordinateSystem) method to update the Spacecraft's attitude when desired (for example, this can be done within a While loop to set the orientation once per Step).
 With this option, the Spacecraft's AttitudeRefFrame property must first be set to "MJ2000".

 2. Use the Spacecraft.SetAttitudeRefFrame(CoordinateSystem) method to reference the Spacecraft's attitude to the specified CoordinateSystem object (properties such as Spacecraft.Attitude, Spacecraft.Quaternion, and Spacecraft.AttitudeMatrix will be reported with respect to the specified CoordinateSystem).
+Then, use the Spacecraft's attitude properties to set the orientation to indicate zero rotation with respect to its new attitude reference frame, so that the Spacecraft's attitude is perfectly aligned with the CoordinateSystem.

 To apply another rotation after setting the initial orientation, Coordinate Systems can be "chained" together.
 The following code will set the Spacecraft x-axis to the sun, and apply a 30 degree "roll" around this new x-axis: